astral-sh/ruff/crates/ruff_server/docs/setup/NEOVIM.md

 > \[!IMPORTANT\]
 >
-> If you have the older language server (`ruff-lsp`) configured in NeoVim, make sure to disable it to prevent any conflicts.
+> If you have the older language server (`ruff-lsp`) configured in Neovim, make sure to disable it to prevent any conflicts.

 #### Tips